Supervising Project Manager, Financial Accounting Standards Board (FASB)

-Rick Cole is a Supervising Project Manager at the Financial Accounting Standards Board (FASB).
-In that role, he provides oversight to projects involving not-for-profit organizations (NFPs), consults on other projects affecting NFPs, and participates in some of the FASB’s broader outreach activities.
+As a Supervising Project Manager at the Financial Accounting Standards Board (FASB), Rick Cole provides oversight to projects involving not-for-profit organizations (NFPs), consults on other projects affecting NFPs, and participates in some of the FASB’s broader outreach activities.
 He was the Supervising Project Manager on the FASB’s recently issued Financial Statements of Not-for-Profit Entities Accounting Standards Update, is working on the Revenue Recognition of Grants and Contracts by Not-for-Profit Entities project, and also provides staff support for the FASB’s Not-for-Profit Advisory Committee.

 He is a CPA in New York and New Jersey, is a CGMA, and is a member of the AICPA and the New York State Society of CPAs.